Sign up to our Let's Get Real: Social Impact + AI cohort

-Join us to tackle the difficult issues with AI in a supported, playful and collaborative environment.
+Exploring issues and opportunities around AI in a supported, playful and collaborative environment.

-This will be the twelfth Let’s Get Real and we are looking for a group of 20 forward thinking organisations to grow their digital confidence, skills and literacy through a process of collaborative action research.
+This was the twelfth Let’s Get Real and we worked with 15 forward thinking organisations to grow their digital confidence, skills and literacy through a process of collaborative action research.

 Supporting experiments using AI requires high levels of technical skill and digital literacy.
 For this cohort we are partnering with Jocelyn Burnham, one of the UK's leading independent artificial intelligence consultants, trainers, and speakers, specialising in AI innovation through creativity and playfulness.